 One Gold star is awarded for each game won.

-The top scorer in the school/club will win the Top Prize/Trophy.
+The top scorer in the school/club will win the Winner's Certificate and Prize.

 |How To Enter|